jpcbertoldo/pymdr/README.md

 ## Instructions

+- Clone or download this repo.

-- Open a terminal **in the root directory** of the project
+- Open a terminal **in the root directory** of the project.

-- Make sure you are using the right python version is 3.6.9
+- Make sure you are using the right python version is 3.6.9.

 ```bash
 python3 -V
 ```

-- Make sure you have `virtualenv` installed
+- Make sure you have `virtualenv` installed.

 ```bash
 pip install virtualenv==20.0.18
 ```

-- Create a virtual environment and install the requirements (replace `apt` if you are not on ubuntu)
+- Create a virtual environment and install the requirements (replace `apt` if you are not on ubuntu).

 ```bash
 virtualenv venv -p python3.6